terrajobst/AspNetCore.Docs.fr-fr/aspnetcore/web-api/handle-errors.md

     ::: moniker-end

-1. Configurez une action de contrôleur pour `/error` répondre à l’itinéraire :
+1. Configure a controller action to respond to the `/error` route:

     ::: moniker range=">= aspnetcore-3.0"